 - Place the ice cube tray or trays in the freezer until the eggs are frozen.
 Once the egg "cubes" are hard, remove them from the tray and store them in a ziplock plastic bag.

-Freezing Egg Yolks and Whites
+Freezing Egg Yolks

 Freezing egg yolks is a little trickier since egg yolks by themselves have a tendency to thicken.
 You can use sugar or salt to prevent this problem.